ClickHouse/ClickHouse/docs/en/operations/tips.md

 Enable NCQ with a long queue.
 For HDD, choose the CFQ scheduler, and for SSD, choose noop.
 Don’t reduce the ‘readahead’ setting.
 For HDD, enable the write cache.

-Make sure that [fstrim](https://en.wikipedia.org/wiki/Trim_(computing)) is enaled for NVME and SSD disks in your OS (usually it's implemented using a cronjob or systemd service).
+Make sure that [fstrim](https://en.wikipedia.org/wiki/Trim_(computing)) is enabled for NVME and SSD disks in your OS (usually it's implemented using a cronjob or systemd service).

 ## File System {#file-system}